ridwanediallo/react-todo-app/README.md

 #### Set up your own copy locally

 - Clone [the GitHub Repository](https://github.com/ridwanediallo/react-todo-app.git)
-- Go to the Project `cd "Math-magicians`
+- Go to the Project `cd react-todo-app`
 - Run `npm install` to install the _dependencies_
 - Run `npm start` to run the live server.